ipspace/netlab/docs/dev/vlan-vrf-vxlan-evpn-transform.md

 Node:
 * Pull global VRFs that are needed by node VLANs into nodes
 * Normalize VRF IDs and collect static ID/RD settings
-* Auto-assign VRF ID/RD and import/export RT
+* Auto-assign VRF ID/RD and import/export RT (based on some global AS)

 ### VXLAN